Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 8. Rich Cultural Heritage

-Milan’s museums, such as the Museo del Novecento and the Leonardo da Vinci Museum of Science and Technology, further enrich its cultural landscape.
-These institutions showcase everything from modern art to the genius of Da Vinci, making Milan a comprehensive destination for art and history enthusiasts.
+The Museo del Novecento and Leonardo da Vinci Museum of Science and Technology are examples of such museums in Milan, which enhance its culture.
+It has institutions presenting everything from the modern art to the genius of Da Vinci, and hence, Milan offers a universal venue to art and history lovers.